coderefinery/manuals/exercise-leaders.md

 ## Your task during exercise sessions

-As an exercise leader in a breakout room, your main task is to **keep people talking and interacting, understand their difficulties, and encourage them to work on the exercises together**.
+As an team leader in a breakout room, your main task is to **keep people talking and interacting, understand their difficulties, and encourage them to work on the exercises together**.